w3c/wai-curricula/intro.md

 ##### Suggested homework

 * Ask students to write some lines on how a particular assistive technology is used.
-Encourage them to reflect all the aspects of such technology, such as shortcuts used or additional settings they might have used for an optimal performance of the technology.
+Encourage them to reflect all the aspects of such technology, such as shortcuts used or additional settings they might have need to use for an optimal performance of the technology.

 ##### Suggested teaching materials